 But that’s not the story with Photoshop.
 Look at this minimum system requirements given on Adobe’s website:

-Looking at the specs, one thing is clear – you need at least a mid-range device to use Photoshop.
+Looking at the specs, one thing is clear – you need at least a mid-range device to run Photoshop without issues.
 Although the minimum specified RAM is 2GB, the recommended size is 8GB.

 I had tried installing Photoshop on entry-level laptops with 4GB memory.
 Although the program installed successfully, it was a pain to make it work.
 It crashed too often, making it almost unusable.
 Even when it worked, there was a horrible lag.